duckduckgo/android-search-and-stories/ESOF-docs/Assignment 3 Report - Software Design.md

 * Use Case View (+1):
 Joins the other views and show how they interact.
 It is used to identify the architecture design and is useful for tests of an architecture prototype.

+The architecture partterns is a general solution that has as standards dealing with various issues in software engineering, such as computer hardware performance limitations, high availability and minimization of a business risk among others.
+In this project the architectural pattern followed is data modeling, a process used to define and analyze data requirements needed to support business processes within the corresponding information systems in organizations.

+However, this process contains professional modelers who work in partnership with the business stakeholders, such as potential users of the information system.